Wendalf/interview-prep/cultural-prep.md

 #### Introduce yourself

-Don’t waste the opportunity by reciting resume, talking about personal background and hobbies.
-Start with academic background and your projects, certifications, things you attended (workshops, symposiums & conferences).
+Don’t waste the opportunity by reciting resume, talking about personal background and hobbies in detail.

+Start with mentioning milestones in your life.
+Summarize in few words how you got to the place your are now.
+While doing that, mention academic background and your projects, certifications, things you attended (workshops, symposiums & conferences).

-In a concise, enthusiastic response summarize your big picture fit for the job.
+Basically in a concise, enthusiastic response summarize your big picture fit for the job.
 Mention proudest achievements and goals.

 A proper answer will hit the following:

+* Major milestones in your life or past 10+ years of professional career

-**What are your primary selling points for this job?**
+_What are your primary selling points for this job?_

 * Experience
 * Training
 * Skills

-**Why are you interested in this position right now?**
+_Why are you interested in this position right now?_

 * Why you are looking for a new challenge?
 * Why this role is the best next step?

-For more info check sources below:
+Find more info below:

 * [HOW TO ANSWER: Tell Me About Yourself](https://biginterview.com/blog/2011/09/tell-me-about-yourself.html)
 * [How should you introduce yourself in an interview?](https://www.quora.com/How-should-you-introduce-yourself-in-an-interview)